Third Molar Surgery Instructions

 It is not uncommon for people to have nausea and vomiting after being sedated or put to sleep for a surgical procedure.
 It is not common to vomit after the operation.
 The most common cause of postoperative nausea and vomiting is taking pain medicine on an empty stomach.
 If you are vomiting more than 24hours after the operation and have not been able to keep fluids down, you should contact our office.
 It may be necessary to give additional fluids intravenously to prevent dehydration.

 Our doctor recommends starting with clear liquids such as clear broth or non-citrus juices, as they are easy to swallow and less likely to cause nausea or vomiting.
-Once you are able to keep fluids down without vomiting, you may advance your diet as tolerated.
+Once you can keep fluids down without vomiting, you may advance your diet as tolerated.

 Every time you eat, you should rinse your mouth out with warm salt water (one teaspoon of salt in eight ounces of warm tap water) to keep the extraction sites as clean as possible and decrease the risk of infection.
 Vigorous rinsing should be avoided for a period of 48 hours.
 In some cases, we may prescribe an antibacterial mouth rinse (Peridex Rinse-Chlorhexidine Gluconate 0.12%).
 If prescribed, you should rinse your mouth twice a day (morning and evening) for 60 seconds with one tablespoon (capful) of mouth rinse and spit it out.